-When it comes to finding the perfect wedding venue, it can be hard to know what to look for!
-After all, there are so many details to take into consideration.
-For instance, the number of guests you’re inviting, your wedding colors, even the organization of your reception.
+Wondering what to look for in a wedding venue when planning a wedding?
+After all, there are so many details to take into consideration—the number of guests you’re inviting, your wedding colors, even the organization of your reception.

 Here are a few things to take into consideration as you’re touring potential wedding and reception venues!

 Before touring venues, you should have a good idea of how many people you plan to invite.
 You’ll want to make sure that the venue you choose is large enough to comfortably accommodate all your guests.
 After all, you don’t want a dance floor where no one can move!